Eawag-AppliedSystemAnalysis/Simstrat/tests/README.md

 # Expected test case results

 The expected results of the test cases are always generated using the latest release.
-Current Simstrat release is 3.02 and current AED2 release is 1.3.5.
-In windows, Simstrat and AED2 were compiled using gfortran 8.1 and in Linux using gfortran 7.5.
+Current Simstrat release is 3.02 and current FABM release is 2.1.5.
+In windows, Simstrat and FABM were compiled using gfortran 8.1 and in Linux using gfortran 7.5.
 Fobos settings used for Simstrat calibration can be found in the latest release